torchnyu/blog/_posts/2021-01-13-negotiation-a-quick-primer.md

 I've gotten from my work has far outweighed the money.

 I won't say that money doesn't matter.
 It does.
-But it's only one aspect in a much more nuanced discussion of how you plan on spending 40 hours a week.
+But it's only one aspect in a much larger, much more nuanced discussion of how you plan on spending 40 hours a week.